 Picking the right discrete sensor for a machine application

-When designing machinery, one of the first tasks for an engineer is to select discrete sensors for the application.
-Generally, discrete sensors can be divided into two categories: those that detect the positions of mechanisms and tooling (parts of the machine) and those that detect the parts being processed.
+When designing machinery, one of the first tasks for an engineer is to select the types of sensors, the right discrete sensors for the application.
+Generally, discrete sensors for factory automation can be divided into two categories: those that detect the positions of mechanisms and tooling (parts of the machine) and those that detect the parts being processed.

-It’s easy for designers to select hall-effect sensors for pneumatic cylinders since these often are presented as accessories.
+When choosing types of sensors, it’s easy for designers to select Hall-effect sensors for pneumatic cylinders since these often are presented as accessories.
 Hall-effect sensors are designed to detect the magnetic piston inside of a cylinder body and determine whether it is extended or retracted.
 This works fine as long as the cylinder shaft can’t become unattached from the tooling; detection of tooling using an inductive proximity switch is the only foolproof way to determine that the tooling is in the correct position.
 Photoelectric sensors are useful for applications when the tooling is not made of metal.

 Photoelectrics and inductive proximity switches often are used for part detection.
-Photoeyes are useful for designers since they can be located farther from the target.
+Photoeyes are useful for designers when selecting types of sensors since they can be located farther from the target.
 This opens up several sensing possibilities such as through-beam (separate emitter and receiver); retroreflective (using a corner-cube bicycle type reflector or reflective tape); or diffuse (using light reflected off of the target).
-Form factor, such as fiber optics that can reach into tight spaces or larger self-contained sensors that may have a longer range, also should be considered.
+Form factor, such as fiber optics that can reach into tight spaces or larger self-contained factory automation sensors that may have a longer range, also should be considered.

-Visible beam photoelectrics are often easier to align and infrared sensors also have a longer range.
+Visible beam photoelectrics are often easier to align and infrared sensors also have a longer range when choosing among types of sensors.
 Laser sensors, while more expensive, can be used to detect smaller parts and also extend the sensing range.
 The other important consideration that needs to be made is the voltage and output type of the sensor.
 With the exception of some large conveyor systems and process control facilities, discrete sensors are almost always 24 V dc.
-Positive-negative-positive (PNP) sourcing sensors are used most commonly in the U.S., but equipment from other countries may use negative-positive-negative (NPN) sensors, or sinking types.
+Positive-negative-positive (PNP) sourcing sensors are used most commonly in the U.S., but factory automation equipment from other countries may use negative-positive-negative (NPN) sensors, or sinking types.

 Sensors with contact closure type outputs such as limit switches also are used occasionally, but like ac sensors, they are becoming less common.
 Contact closures are best for applications where the sensor does not switch often.
 Physical contacts wear and often have a specified lifetime number of operations.

-Sensor specification depends on a lot of factors, such as:
+For factory automation, sensor specification depends on a lot of factors, to choose types of sensors, such as:

 - How much space is available for mounting